8 Types of Cocktail Glasses Every Home Bar Needs

 What are the main types of cocktail glasses?

-With these 8 essential cocktail glasses, you’ll be covered for all your favorite cocktails as well as anything your guests might request.
+With these 8 essential cocktail glasses, you’ll be covered for all your favourite cocktails as well as anything your guests might request.

 For truly iconic elegance, discover Waterford’s striking Martini glasses.